capcito/frontend-ws/README.md

 We would like you to read the API and display it in an organized way.
 In addition, you should add in some sort of sorting mechanic.

-The task should preferably be built using Vue 3 or React.
+The task should preferably be built using React.
 Bonus if you manage to include TailwindCSS & TypeScript, but that’s not a must-have.

 Once done, push your work to eg. GitHub and send the link to us,